Aliases for RAD51B Gene

 Previous GeneCards Identifiers for RAD51B Gene

 The protein encoded by this gene is a member of the RAD51 protein family.
 RAD51 family members are evolutionarily conserved proteins essential for DNA repair by homologous recombination.
 This protein has been shown to form a stable heterodimer with the family member RAD51C, which further interacts with the other family members, such as RAD51, XRCC2, and XRCC3.
 Overexpression of this gene was found to cause cell cycle G1 delay and cell apoptosis, which suggested a role of this protein in sensing DNA damage.
-At least three alternatively spliced transcript variants encoding distinct isoforms have been observed.
-Rearrangements between this locus and high mobility group AT-hook 2 (HMGA2, GeneID 8091) have been observed in uterine leiomyomata. [provided by RefSeq, Jul 2011]
+Rearrangements between this locus and high mobility group AT-hook 2 (HMGA2, GeneID 8091) have been observed in uterine leiomyomata. [provided by RefSeq, Mar 2016]

 GeneCards Summary for RAD51B Gene

 RAD51B (RAD51 Paralog B) is a Protein Coding gene.
-Diseases associated with RAD51B include uterine benign neoplasm and leiomyoma.
-Among its related pathways are Hemostasis and Homologous recombination.
+Diseases associated with RAD51B include Leiomyoma and Leiomyoma, Uterine, Somatic.
+Among its related pathways are Platelet activation, signaling and aggregation and DNA Double-Strand Break Repair.
 GO annotations related to this gene include nucleotide binding and single-stranded DNA binding.
-An important paralog of this gene is RAD51C.
+An important paralog of this gene is XRCC3.

 UniProtKB/Swiss-Prot for RAD51B Gene